RedditRecs

 Reddit Icon

-matt_legrand • about 1 month ago
+matt_legrand • 2 months ago

 u/HuxleyanWorld \- I swam with the X1 and was impressed that it was still able to do splits, drill modes and the normal Garmin Swim stuff even with the lack of buttons.
 I was a bit surprised at how well it handled swimming actually as I feel like I need those features when doing a masters swim workout.
 For swimming, overall, I still prefer having buttons.